poppins/poppins/README.md

 DESCRIPTION

 Poppins has one required option, "-c", the configfile.
 Good practice is to name it {filename}.poppins.ini.
 Options in the ini file may be overridden by cli options.
-A useful overriden parameter is the [remote] host. it may be overridden like so: --remote-host={hostname}
+See example.

 EXAMPLES